 Before CAD every drawing was physical and took up space in a drawer somewhere.
 Every floor plan comprised of multiple sheets of Mylar or vellum, vacuum compressed and reproduced before being sent on for printing.
 Drawing production was an expensive process that you didn’t embark on before getting the design of the building pretty thoroughly mapped out.
 You wanted as few changes as possible to show up after you started the production documents phase of process.

 After the introduction of CAD into architecture, the design phase began to merge with the production phase.
-With CAD, construction-like documents could be produced (given setup time to produce templates) in a matter of minutes, not months.
+With CAD, designs that looked ready-to-build could be produced (given setup time to produce templates) in a matter of minutes, not months.
 You want to increase the size of the building?
 No problem.
 Redesign the entire exterior while the building is under construction?
-Can do (did do) this erosion of the design phase continued until the design of a project began to be something that was almost an afterthought, not a deliberative phase that could take longer than construction itself if it was done right.
+Can do (did do) this erosion of the design phase continued until the design of a project began to be something that was almost an afterthought and not a deliberative phase that could take longer than construction itself if it was done right.

-There was an insiders joke about scope-creep that was almost meaningless by the time I left the business; scope-creep being the tendency to keep piling new things into a project, without ever admitting that you are increasing the work performed by the design professional and the construction firm.
-When we changed to computer files from physical documents, scope-creep became almost impossible to document, since no record of a change exists beyond the date-stamp on the drawing files or taking the time to compare documents line by line to catch changes.
+There was an insiders joke about scope-creep that was almost meaningless by the time I left my job drafting architecture projects; scope-creep being the tendency to keep piling new things into a project, without ever admitting that you are increasing the work performed by the design professional and the construction firm.
+When we changed to computer files from physical documents, scope-creep became almost impossible to document, since no record of a change existed beyond the date-stamp on the drawing files or taking the time to compare documents line by line to catch the changes.
 With thousands of pages to look over in larger document sets, this is a process that almost never catches all the changes.

 A consequence of this increased workload is that the days for production staff, people like me, got longer.
 I went from working 50 hours a week to routinely working in the neighborhood of 80 hours a week.
 Sometimes much more in one week (114 I think is my record) if that week contained a deadline near the end of it.
 Pulling an all-nighter became a thing outside of college, as some of my college educated co-workers noted.
 The stress becomes more intense, as the pressure to produce mounts.